So you’ve bought a bottle of corn syrup a few years ago, used it a few times, and the rest still sits in the pantry.

 How To Store Corn Syrup

-You should store corn syrup similarly to other sweeteners, such as maple syrup.
+You should store corn syrup similarly to honey.

 That means it’s perfectly fine if you keep it at room temperature in the kitchen, or maybe slightly below in the pantry.
 As usual for storing pretty much any food, the area should be dry.